aes-186/ImplicitAssociationTest/README.md

 - Add internal consistency calculation to R script

 ## Changelog
+1.2.2

+- Anzu Sekikawa
+- Race IAT (instead of flower/insect)
+- changed image and text stimuli
+- changed number of trials for Block 5 (28 instead of 40)

 1.2.1

 - Checked to work in the latest version of psychopy (1.90) and updated the readme.